MichaelKasper1/Natural_Language_Processing/README.md

 # Natural_Language_Processing

 NOTE: A few models using BERT are currently running.
 I hope to make commits by 11/1/22 where I explore the pros and cons of BERT architectures.
-These will be commited under the file name NLP_2
+These will be commited under the file name NLP_BERT

 In this Repository, I explore natural language processing techniques.
 Specifically, I use a variety of vector and transformer embedding techniques and NLP models for text classification.